star-inc/lavateinn/README.md

 The framework uses the `dotenv` package to read the configuration from the `.env` file.

-There is a `.env.default` file in the root directory of the project presents the default configuration, you can copy it to the `.env` file to override the default configuration.
+There is a `.env.default` file in the root directory of the project, presenting as the default configuration.
+You can copy it to the `.env` file to override the default configuration.

 If there is no `.env` file exists (such as setting configuration via system environment variables), you have to set `APP_CONFIGURED=1` in the environment variables to start the service.

-Otherwise, the service will get an fatal error and exit.
+Otherwise, the service will get a fatal error and exit.

 ## Dependencies